-On this page, we’ll provide you with a social media content strategy template and along the way, give you some tips on how to create a content strategy on social media.
+On this page, we’ll provide you with a nine-step template for how to create a content strategy for social media and along the way, give you some tips on how to improve your content strategy for social media.

-So, how do you create a winning social media content strategy that makes your brand irresistible?
+So, how do you create a content strategy for social media that:

 Here’s your social media content strategy template:

 - Set goals for your social media content strategy

 - Research your audience

 - Choose which platforms you want to use